 Factors to consider when planning intertidal Wetland Bird Survey times and dates:

 - Will the survey window (i.e. the survey can be completed within two hours either side of high or low tide, depending which is being surveyed) fall within daylight hours?

 - Do you need data from more than one non-breeding season?

-Prior to starting the survey, record the date, start time, time of sunrise / sunset, temperature (°C), wind (Beaufort scale 0–12), cloud cover (Okta 0–9) and rain (as a brief description e.g. dry, light drizzle).
+Prior to starting the survey, record the date, start time, time of sunrise / sunset, temperature (°C), wind (Beaufort scale 0–12), cloud cover (Okta 0–9, ‘9 Okta’s represents sky obscured by fog or other meteorological phenomena’ and therefore is unlikely to be appropriate for a bird survey) and rain (as a brief description e.g. dry, light drizzle).
 The end time and closing weather conditions (if there has been a substantial change during the survey) should also be recorded.

 The weather conditions are typically less restrictive during non-breeding surveys than surveys of breeding birds, and a range of weather conditions could help provide a representative assessment of the priority species present.
 However, typically surveys will need to be undertaken when there is good visibility, to enable the visual detection of priority species.
 If surveys are carried out in less-than-ideal conditions, this should be noted as limitation in the report, with justification and a consideration of potential impacts.

 Key vantage point locations around the wetland survey area should be pre-determined.
 These will be repeated between survey visits, and will allow an accurate coverage of the wetland area being surveyed.
 For a linear feature such as a coast line this will consist of a transect being walked with several stopping points, whereas for an open reservoir this will include sufficient stopping points around the reservoir to enable an accurate survey of the entire reservoir.